ClojureBridge/drawing/curriculum/create-something.md

  {:x 700 :swing 8 :y 100 :speed 9}]
 ```
 The map got a new `:swing` key, which holds a range of left and right from a current position.
-This means the updated x parameter will have between current x parameter + swing and current x parameter - swing.
+This means the updated x parameter will have a value between the current x parameter + swing and the current x parameter - swing.
 For example, the first snowflake's next x parameter will be between 100 + 10 and 100 - 10.

-To update x parameter by a random value between some range, she needed to do something not just using existing clojure functions.
+To update the x parameter by a random value between some range, she needed to do something not just using the existing clojure functions.
 She found [`rand-int`](http://clojuredocs.org/clojure.core/rand-int) from [Clojure Cheat Sheet](http://clojure.org/cheatsheet), but it only returned between 0 and specified value.
 Googling led her to this clojure code
 (from [https://github.com/sjl/roul/blob/master/src/roul/random.clj](https://github.com/sjl/roul/blob/master/src/roul/random.clj) ):